-1.5.
-INTER-UNIVERSITY COUNCIL FOR EAST AFRICA
+3.5.
+INTER UNIVERSITY COUNCIL FOR EAST AFRICA

-153. Mr Speaker, for the Financial Year 2017/2018, the objective of the Inter-University Council for East Africa is to enable institutions of higher learning to produce graduates who are competent, skilled and motivated to find relevant solutions to socio-economic challenges facing the Community.
-To achieve this objective, five key priorities were agreed upon during the Pre-Budget Conference in Arusha in August 2016 and these are:
+- 153. Mr. Speaker, for the Financial Year 2017/2018, the objective of the Inter-University Council for East Africa is to enable Higher Learning Institutions to produce graduates who are competent, skilled and motivated to find relevant solutions to socio-economic challenges facing the Community.
+To achieve this objective, five key priorities were agreed upon during the Pre-Budget Conference in Arusha in August 2016 and these are: - (i) Enhancement of Quality of Research and Teaching in HLIs; - (ii)Support to Innovations Addressing Community Needs; - (iii) Facilitation of free Movement of Professionals and Students;

-- (i) Enhancement of quality of research and teaching in HLIs; - (ii) Support to innovations addressing Community needs; - (iii)Facilitation of free movement of professionals and students; - (iv)Improvement of governance and networking of IUCEA Members and strengthening IUCEA governance, communication and investment. - 154.
-Mr Speaker, following the directive of Ministers in charge of Higher Education in 2011 to transform EAC into a Common Higher Education Area by 2015, IUCEA developed tools to that effect during the Fiscal Year 2015/2016.
-The Heads of State declared EAC a Common Higher Education Area on 20 May 2017. - 155.
-Mr Speaker, since 2015, IUCEA has been facilitating the establishment of Eastern and Southern Africa Higher Education Centers of Excellence (ACE II) project funded by the World Bank.
-IUCEA was selected as the regional facilitation unit on a competitive basis.
-The project aims at capacity building in key priority areas identified by participating countries and the World Bank that are Science, Technology, Engineering and Mathematics(STEM), Agriculture, Health, Education and Applied Statistics.
-A total of 24 regional centers of excellence were conditionally selected, of which 15 are within the EAC. - 156.
-Mr Speaker, in collaboration with the EABC and EADB and under the auspices of the EAC Secretariat, IUCEA organised the 5th Academia Public-Private Partnership Forum and Exhibitions 2016 in November 2016 in Dar es Salaam under the theme, "Quality Education, Research and Innovation as Drivers of New Economies in the East African Community".
-The participants to the forum explored pathways from research initiation to research findings and innovations. - 157.
-Mr Speaker, IUCEA is in the final phase of negotiations with GIZ and DAAD for the establishment of a regional Center of Excellence in East Africa in ICT and will host a Master's programme in embedded and mobile systems.
-The hosting university will be selected through a competitive process and the center is planned to start its activities in September 2017. - 158.
-Lastly, Mr Speaker, IUCEA keeps fostering regional integration while facilitating students' and staff mobility.
-A fee structure model that will inform the determination of students' unit cost is in place and was approved by IUCEA Executive Committee in November 2016.
-The validation process is now ongoing.
-At the same time, since July 2016, seventeen academic staff from various EAC universities have participated in the IUCEA staff exchange programme.
+- (iv) Improvement of Governance and Networking of IUCEA Members; and Strengthening IUCEA Governance, Communication and Investment. - 154.
+Mr. Speaker, following the directive of Ministers in charge of higher education in 2011 to transform EAC into a Common Higher Education Area by 2015, IUCEA developed tools to that effect during the Fiscal Year 2015/2016.
+The Heads of State declared EAC a Common Higher Education Area on 20th May 2017. - 155.
+Mr. Speaker, since 2015, IUCEA is facilitating the establishment of Eastern and Southern Africa Higher Education Centers of Excellence (ACE II) Project funded by the World Bank.
+IUCEA was selected as the Regional Facilitation Unit on a competitive basis.
+The project aims at capacity building in key priority areas identified by participating countries and the World Bank that are Science, Technology, Engineering and Mathematics(STEM), Agriculture, Health and Education and Applied Statistics.
+A total of 24 regional centers of excellence were conditionally selected of which 15 are within the EAC. - 156.
+Mr. Speaker, in collaboration with the EABC and the EADB and under the auspices of the EAC Secretariat, IUCEA organized the 5thAcademia-Public-Private Partnership Forum and Exhibitions 2016 in November 2016 in Dar es Salaam on the theme "Quality Education, research and Innovation as Drivers of New Economies in the East African Community" The participants to the Forum explored pathways from research initiation to research findings and innovations.

+- 157. Mr. Speaker, IUCEA is in a final phase of negotiations with GIZ and DAAD for the establishment of a Regional Center of Excellence in East Africa in ICT and will host a Master's programme in "Embedded and Mobile Systems".
+The hosting University will be selected through a competitive process and the Center is planned to start its activities in September 2017. - 158.
+Lastly, Mr. Speaker, IUCEA keeps fostering regional integration while facilitating students and staff mobility.
+A Fee structure model that will inform the determination of Student's Unit Cost is in place, and was approved by IUCEA Executive Committee in November 2016; the validation process is now ongoing.
+At the same time, since July 2016 seventeen academic staff from various EAC Universities has participated in the IUCEA Staff Exchange Programme.

-1.6.
-LAKE VICTORIA FISHERIES ORGANISATION
+3.6.
+LAKE VICTORIA FISHERIES ORGANIZATION

-159. Mr Speaker, during the financial year 2016/2017, the Lake Victoria Fisheries Organisation (LVFO) coordinated the development of guidelines for the establishment of cage culture in Lake Victoria and other water bodies through national and regional consultative meetings.
-The regional guidelines are to streamline the operations of cage fish farming to ensure environmental sustainability and harmony among the resource users.
-They provide guidance on requirements for establishment of cage culture, suitable sites for placement of cages, production practices and institutions responsible for approval of relevant policies and regulations to abide to.
+159. Mr. Speaker, during the FY 2016/2017 the Lake Victoria Fisheries Organization (LVFO) coordinated the development of guidelines for the establishment of cage culture in Lake Victoria and other water bodies through national and regional consultative meetings.
+The Regional guidelines are to streamline operation of cage fish farming to ensure environmental sustainability and harmony among the resource users.
+They provide guidance on requirements for establishment of cage culture, suitable sites for placement of cages, production practices and institutions responsible for approval and relevant policies and regulations to abide to.
 The final draft is awaiting approval by the LVFO Organs.